particle-iot/docs/src/content/guide/tools-and-features/remote-diagnostics.md

 ## Device Vitals

-Starting with Device OS version `0.8.0`, each device will automatically send its vitals to the Device Cloud upon starting a new secure session.
+Device vitals are indicators that impact connectivity health for that device.
+Starting with Device OS version `0.8.0`, each device will automatically collect and send its vitals to the Device Cloud upon starting a new secure session.
 For information on upgrading Device OS versions for your devices, check out the [Device OS guide](/guide/tools-and-features/device-os/#managing-device-os).

-When viewing a device's details on the <a href="https://console.particle.io" target="_blank">Console</a> (click on a device from your device list), you will see a section for _Device Vitals_ in the right column.
+You can see a device's vitals in the <a href="https://console.particle.io" target="_blank">Console</a>.
+From the devices view, click on a device from your device list.

+When viewing a device details page,  will see a section for _Device Vitals_ in the right column.
 This will show you the last recorded vitals information for your device: